Behavior tree: Large-scale systems

 Modeling large-scale systems with extensive sets of natural-language requirements has always been a major focus for testing behavior trees and the overall behavior engineering process.
 Conducting these evaluations and trials of the method has involved work with a number of industry partners and government departments in Australia.
 The systems studied have included a significant number of defense systems, enterprise systems, transportation systems, information systems, health systems, and sophisticated control systems with stringent safety requirements.
 The results of these studies have all been classified as commercial-in-confidence.
 However, the results of the extensive industry trials with Raytheon Australia are presented below in the Industry Section.
 This work has shown that translating requirements into integrated static and dynamic behavior-tree views revealed substantially more major defects than the company’s standard review processes detected.

 Embedded systems

 Failure of a design to meet a system's requirements can result in schedule and cost overruns.
 If there are also critical dependability issues, not satisfying system requirements can have life-threatening consequences.
 However, in current approaches, ensuring that requirements are met is often delayed until late in the development process, during a cycle of testing and debugging..
 This work describes how the system development approach, behavior engineering, can be used to develop software for embedded systems.
-The result is a model-driven development approach that creates embedded system software meeting its requirements through the application of the development process.